Mirrors

 Mirrors with highly reflective coatings increase reflection

-Mirrors are manufactured by depositing a metal layer or by employing dielectric layer systems.
+Surface mirrors are manufactured by depositing a metal layer or by employing dielectric layer systems.
 These coatings are also known as highly reflective (HR) coatings.
 Mirror coatings are designed to enhance reflection within specific wavelength ranges while concurrently minimising transmission.

 Optical mirrors serve not only to reflect light, but also to regulate the intensity of radiation.
 Their individually adjustable reflection and transmission properties render them suitable for a broad spectrum of applications.
 Optical coatings typically consist of one or more layers applied to the substrate with varying thicknesses.
 At Bte, we provide a wide range of mirror coatings tailored to meet different optical requirements.